ericsnowcurrently/vscode-python/CONTRIBUTING.md

 ```

 If you see warnings that `The engine "vscode" appears to be invalid.`, you can ignore these.

+## Contributing a Pull Request

+At that point you are ready to make a PR:

+1. Have an issue which has a "needs PR" label (feel free to indicate you would like to provide a PR for the issue so others don't work on it as well)
+1. create a local branch
+1. make your changes
+1. run tests locally
+1. (optionally) compile a .vsix and try it out locally
+1. create a PR

+Once your PR exists, we'll cycle through the following steps, possibly
+several times, until the PR is approved and merged:

+1. get a review
+1. address any review comments and run tests locally again
+1. make sure all "checks" on the PR pass

+Once the PR is approved and all checks pass then your PR is approved
+and merged.
+Congratulations!

 ### Incremental Build